hellgate75/vagrant-rancheros-plugin/README.md

 # License

-Licensed under the MIT(the "License");
-you may not use this file except in compliance with the License.
+Licensed under the [https://opensource.org/licenses/MIT](MIT "License") you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)